pomuzhou/Molecularphotonics.github.io/content/research/motor/index.md

   postcode: ''
   country:

-summary: A series of microfluidic chips are designed with different materials and structures and constructed corresponding microfluidic systems to achieve the synthesis of high-performance quantum dots and apply them to light-emitting devices.
+summary: We control helical motion of liquid crystals with molecular motors under visible light, which further paves the way for further developments in molecular machines and smart responsive devices.
 abstract: ''

 # Talk start and end times.